zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ##### 4.3.2.2.
 Example

-Example `/etc/pkgadd.conf`:
+Example `/etc/pkgadd.conf` entries:

-    # /etc/pkgadd.conf
     UPGRADE   ^etc/.*$              NO
     UPGRADE   ^var/log/.*$          NO
     UPGRADE   ^etc/X11/xorg.conf$   YES

-This setup will:
+These rules will:

 - Keep all files in `/etc` and its subdirectories.
 - Keep all files in `/var/log` and its subdirectories.